toasted-nutbread/yomichan/README.md

 ### Flashcard Configuration ###

-Before flashcards can be automatically created, you must configure the templates used to create term and/or Kanji notes.
+Before flashcards can be automatically created, you must configure the templates used to create term and/or kanji notes.
 If you are unfamiliar with Anki deck and model management, this would be a good time to reference the [Anki Manual](https://docs.ankiweb.net/#/).
 In short, you must specify what information should be included in the flashcards that Yomichan creates through AnkiConnect.